Adventure Hiking in Jordan

 Petra

-The modern La Maison Hotel is situated only a five-minute walk from the ancient site of Petra.
-You’ll stay in twin-share, air conditioned rooms with private bathrooms and free WiFi.
+In Petra, you'll usually stay at the modern La Maison Hotel, which is situated only a five-minute walk from the ancient site of Petra.
+You’ll stay in twin-share, air-conditioned rooms with private bathrooms and free WiFi.
 The hotel has its own restaurant, as well as a roof terrace with a view of the hills surrounding Petra.
-Occasionally the group may be accommodated at another property of a similar standard.
+Occasionally, the group may be accommodated at the Petra Palace Hotel instead, a property of a similar standard.

 Wadi Rum